orb-community/orb-website/docs/index.md

 <div class="md-typeset">
 <h3>Integrate</h3>
 <p>
-The Orb control plane is a modern, API first microservices application that can be deployed to any Kubernetes service in a private or public cloud.
-It does not depend on any single vendor, avoiding vendor lock-in.
+The Orb control plane is a modern microservices application with well defined APIs that can be deployed to any Kubernetes service in a private or public cloud, avoiding vendor lock-in.
+The Orb agent is a lightweight, modular analyzer that can scale down to embedded platforms or up to full servers.
 Orb is designed to easily integrate into the larger Network Automation ecosystem.
 </p>
 </div>
 </div>